-In this class, the teacher will establish and support an environment that values and nurtures individual and group difference and encourages engagement and interaction.
-Understanding and respecting multiple experiences and perspectives will serve to challenge and stimulate all of us to learn about others, about the larger world and about ourselves.
-By promoting diversity and intellectual exchange, we will not only mirror society as it is, but also model society as it should and can be.
+Diversity Policy: In this class, the instructor will endeavor to establish and support an environment that values and nurtures individual and group differences and encourages engagement and interaction.
+Understanding and respecting multiple experiences and perspectives will serve to challenge and stimulate all participants to learn about others, about the larger world, and about themselves.